Undergraduate Biology Awards & Scholarships

 Established through a gift from Dr. Pauline Kimball Skinner of Newark, Delaware.
 Dr. Kimball graduated from KU in 1919; she studied for three years and served as an assistant instructor at the University of Iowa.
 She received her doctorate in 1928 from New York University, after which she became head of the department of biology at Women's College, University of Delaware.
 Following her marriage to Dr. Glenn S. Skinner in 1930, she retired from teaching and developed an interest in the work of patriotic societies.

-Through the generosity of Pauline Kimball, the KU Undergraduate Biology Program will present an award of $500 to a female or female identifying graduate who is expected to go on to a higher degree in Ecology & Evolutionary Biology.
+Through the generosity of Pauline Kimball, the KU Undergraduate Biology Program will present an award of $500 to a graduating student expected to go on to a higher degree.

-This fund will present $1500 to an undergraduate student studying biological sciences at the University of Kansas.
+This fund will present up to $1500 to an undergraduate student studying biological sciences at the University of Kansas.
 Priority is given to applicants with demonstrated financial need.

 Erma Reed Peterson Scholarship for Pre-medicine Seniors